voioo/iac-pulumi-seminar/pages/section-3.md

 <!--
 # Speaker Notes

-Key points to emphasize:
+Setup:
+- Evolution of infrastructure code
+- Building team patterns
-- SDK encapsulates complexity
+- Reducing complexity

-- Fluent interface for readability
+Key Points:
+- Raw: Full control
-- Built-in best practices
+- High-level: Best practices
-- Reduced cognitive load

-Questions to ask:
-- "How does this help new team adopters?"
+- Both have their place

+Questions/Engagement:
+- "Where would each fit?"
+- "What would you abstract?"

+Next:
+- Core concepts overview
 -->

 ---
 layout: two-cols-header
 hideInToc: true